At Continued and sister company Simucase, we are always evaluating how we prioritize diversity, inclusion, and anti-racism/anti-oppression efforts.

 How is the company continually improving efforts to celebrate diverse voices?

-As we seek to educate the company as a whole, we are building an educational library that will allow team members to explore different areas of diversity and inclusion at their own pace.
+As we seek to educate the company as a whole, we created an educational library that allows team members to explore different areas of diversity and inclusion at their own pace, including a module on accessibility in the workplace.
 We also look at our company culture to ensure that we always encourage and celebrate the diversity within our own company.

 At the same time, we want to make an impact in the professions we serve and recognize opportunities we have as an education provider to promote diversity within those professions.